bagils/PUR-IRL/README.md

 > include_directories(${CMAKE_SOURCE_DIR}"/cuda-samples/Common/")

-Compile java code first using maven:
+(2) Compile java code first using maven:

     $ mvn package

-To compile the accelerated code in c_src directory do:
+(3) Compile accelerated native code in c_src directory First generate the list of all classpaths used in the maven build

+    $ mvn dependency:build-classpath -Dmdep.outputFile=cp.txt

+This will create a cp.txt files with all the external dependencies of our project

+Now generate the C interface that glues Java code and the native one and build it with cmake:

+    $ javah -d c_src/ -cp target/classes/:$(cat cp.txt) CRC_Prediction.InferenceAlgoCancer
     $ mkdir build && cd build
     $ cmake -DCMAKE_BUILD_TYPE=Release ../c_src/ && make
     $ cp *.so ../